-Click here for a GED file for John Reeves, grandfather of (James) Asa Reeves.
-Since Asa's father, Daniel, died in Smith Co.
-TN in 1838 and was not on the 1830 census for Tennessee, I've theorized that Daniel and his brother James, and their families came to Jackson County, TN in the 1830s from the area of Reevesville, SC.
+Thus I no longer believe a connection exists between Asa/John B. and John or Daniel.
+Click here to view a PDF (or right click to download the file) for a long Asa/James B. Reeves descendant chart.
+Based on census records, I've theorized that Asa and his family may have come to the area of Jackson County, TN in the 1830s, perhaps from the area of Reevesville, SC.
 Reportedly Asa's first wife, Anna Ferguson, died in route while attempting to ford a river.
 Mill's 1825 Atlas of South Carolina shows two landowners by the name of Reeve in the Colleton District near where Reevesville is today (now in Dorchester County).

 Date of photo unknown, but probably in

-1889, and captioned on the back: "University of Nashville
+captioned on the back: "University of Nashville and

 Tennessee": Dr. Reeves received his degree in 1891, and